 Considerable effort… What does that mean for what I need to do each day?

-Here are some steps to try:
+Here are some steps to follow:

 Step 1: Learn to recognize cognitive biases and cognitive illusions.

+Although we can’t completely avoid cognitive biases and cognitive illusions, we can learn to recognize them in conversations, situations, and decision-making.
 Recognize when a cognitive bias might be present or when mistakes are likely to occur, and try hard to avoid such mistakes, especially when the stakes are high.
+Of course, this takes practice, but it’s possible.

 Step 2: Slow down, rationalize, and activate “System 2”.